-STARS flew more than 1,400 missions in Alberta last year alone.
+STARS flew 1,075 missions in Saskatchewan last year alone.
 Every call involves patients in critical need of our vital service, facing emergencies where care and transport by STARS crews is their best chance at survival.
 But we can’t do it without you.

 ONE YEAR IN NUMBERS

-EMERGENCY REQUESTS HANDLED BY THE STARS EMERGENCY LINK CENTRE
+EMERGENCY CALLS HANDLED BY THE STARS EMERGENCY LINK CENTRE